While all of our National Museums tell the story of Wales and the world, four specialise in different areas of our unique industrial heritage.

 Narrow Gauge Railway Museum, Tywyn

 Wales has its fair share of narrow gauge railways, many of which are still running today, having been rescued and preserved.
 The Narrow Gauge Railway Museum is based in Tywyn, home of the world’s first preserved railway, the Talyllyn Railway.
 Around 200 years of British narrow gauge history is here – from track building to signalling, tickets to engines.
-There are plenty of interactive displays and events for the whole family to enjoy, including a static steam engine to clamber into the cab and ‘drive’!
+There are plenty of interactive displays and events for the whole family to enjoy, including Fletcher Jennings loco 'William Finlay' - a static steam engine to clamber into the cab and ‘drive’!
+Thomas the Tank Engine fans will love the re-creation of the study used by the Reverend Wilbert Awdry.

 Milford Haven Heritage & Maritime Museum